-It was not strange, that Milton received no encouragement after the restoration: It was more to be admired, that he escaped with his life.
+It is not strange, that Milton received no encouragement after the restoration: It is more to be admired, that he escaped with his life.
 Many of the cavaliers blamed extremely that lenity towards him, which was so honourable in the king, and so advantageous to posterity.
 It is said, that he had saved Davenant's life during the protectorship; and Davenant in return afforded him like protection after the restoration; being sensible, that men of letters ought always to regard their sympathy of taste as a more powerful band of union, than any difference of party or opinion as a source of animosity.
-It was during a state of poverty, blindness, disgrace, danger, and old age, that Milton composed his wonderful poem, which not only surpassed all the performances of his cotemporaries, but all the compositions, which had flowed C H A P. from his pen, during the vigor of his age, and the height of his prosperity.
+It was during a state of poverty, blindness, disgrace, danger, and old age, that Milton composed his wonderful poem, which not only surpassed all the performances of his cofrom his pen, during the vigor of his age, and the height of his prosperity.
 This circumstance is not the least remarkable of all those which attend that great genius.
+He died in 1674, aged 66.

-WALLER was the first refiner of English poetry, at least of English rhyme; but his performances still abound with many faults, and, what is more material, they contain but feeble and superficial beauties.
-Gaiety, wit, and ingenuity are their ruling character: They aspire not to the fublime; still less to the pathetic.
+WALLER was the first refiner of English poetry, at least of English rhyme; but his performances still abound with many faults, and what is more material, they contain but feeble and superficial beauties.
+Gaiety, wit, and ingenuity are their ruling character: They aspire not to the sublime; still less to the pathetic.
 They treat of love, without making us feel any tenderness; and abound in panegyric, without exciting admiration.
 The panegyric, however, on Cromwel contains more force than we should expect from the other compositions of this poet.

-WALLER was born to an ample fortune, was early introduced to the court, and lived in the best company.
+Waller was born to an ample fortune, was early introduced to the court, and lived in the best company.
 He possessed talents for eloquence as well as poetry; and till his death, which happened in a good old age, he was the delight of the house of commons.
 The errors of his life proceeded more from want of courage than of honour or integrity.
+He died in 1687, aged 82.

-COWLEY is an author extremely corrupted by the bad tafte of his age; but had he lived even in the pureft times of Greece or Rome, he must always have been a very indifferent poet.
-He had no ear for harmony; and his verses are only known to be fuch by the rhyme, which terminates them.
-In his rugged untuneable numbers are conveyed fentiments the most strained and violent; long spun allegories, diffant allufions, and forced conceits.
-Great ingenuity, however, and vigour of thought fometimes break out amidst those unnatural conceptions: A few anacreontics furprife us by their eafe and gaiety: His profe writings pleafe, by the honesty and goodness which they express, and even by their spleen and melancholy.
-This author was much more praifed and admired during
+COWLEY is an author extremely corrupted by the bad taste of his age; but had he lived even in the purest times of Greece or Rome, he must always have been a very indifferent poet.
+He had no ear for harmony; and his verses are only known to be such by the rhyme, which terminates them.
+In his rugged untuneable numbers are conveyed sentiments the most strained and distorted; long spun allegories, distant allusions, and forced conceits.
+Great ingenuity, however, and vigour of thought sometimes break out amidst those unnatural conceptions: A few anacreontics surprise us by their ease and gaiety: His prose writings please, by the honesty and goodness which they express, and even by their spleen and melancholy.
+This author was much more praised and admired during

-C H A P. his life time, and celebrated after his death, than the great Milton.
+C H A P. his life time, and celebrated after his death, than the great LXII.
+Milton.
+He died in 1667, aged 49.